 First, promoting green development of BRI projects is the most fundamental requirement of Green BRI.
 President Xi Jinping has repeatedly emphasized that China will practice the green development concept, deepen cooperation in environmental protection, strengthen eco-environmental protection, and together to build a green BRI.
-Promoting overseas investment and construction projects to practice the concept of ecological harmony and green development is conducive for facilitating BRI connectivity in a green and comprehensive manner, integrating the concept of eco-environmental protection into all aspects and processes of BRI construction, and promoting sustainable development and common prosperity.
+Promoting overseas investment and construction projects to practice the concept of ecological harmony and green development is conducive for facilitating BRI connectivity in a green and comprehensive manner, integrating the concept of eco-environmental protection, and promoting sustainable development and common prosperity.

 Second, promoting green development of BRI projects is essential in promoting global ecological harmony and building a green global community.
 Most BRI project countries are developing and emerging economies.
-In some areas with fragile and sensitive eco-environments and inadequate eco-environment standards, BRI projects face high environmental risks and greater pressure to promote green development.
+In some areas with fragile and sensitive ecoenvironments and inadequate eco-environment standards, BRI projects face high environmental risks and greater pressure to promote green development.
 Improving eco-environmental protection of BRI foreign investment and construction projects, integrating environmental protection standards and norms of participating countries, and strengthening eco-environmental support and guarantees for BRI infrastructure construction will promote regional sustainable development and green transformation, as well as China's ability to participate in global environmental governance, toward fulfilling the goals of the 2030 Agenda for Sustainable Development, the Paris Agreement on Climate Change, the Convention on Biological Diversity, and other international environmental conventions.

 Third, promoting green development of BRI projects helps to increase trust, dispel doubts, and build consensus in BRI construction.
 Green development is supported by global consensus.
-By improving policies and measures; strengthening green guidelines for corporate behavior; standardizing and guiding enterprises to fulfill their environmental and social responsibilities during BRI construction; encouraging them to abide by local environmental laws, regulations, standards, and norms; and promoting the
+By improving policies and measures; strengthening green guidelines for corporate behavior; standardizing and guiding enterprises to fulfill their environmental and social responsibilities during BRI construction; encouraging them to abide by local environmental laws, regulations, standards, and norms; and promoting the development of green technologies and industries, the green development of BRI can gain the support of national governments, enterprises, and the public in participating countries.